mahoutukaisali/netbox/README.md

-# Get started managing your inventory by Netbox!
+# Get started managing your Network devices's inventory by Netbox!
-I built this application as a kick start Netbox tool with our network devices.
+I built this application as a kick start Netbox tool to manage our network devices.

 ![GitHub Logo](mynetbox_slide.png)